Kralja Tomislava 7

 • Visit Lokrum Island just outside the city

-• Enjoy the beaches and seaside promenades
+• Enjoy beaches, seaside promenades and sunset spots

 A lot of people combine these highlights with local neighborhoods, island trips, and indoor activities, especially during hot summer afternoons or occasional rainy days.